ukaea/ReMKiT1D-Workshop-2024/README.md

 [Docker](https://www.docker.com/get-started/) is a prerequisite for this workshop.

+**NOTE**: Docker Desktop requires a commercial license under certain conditions.
+If you are unable to install Docker Desktop, you can still install [Docker Engine](https://docs.docker.com/engine/) on Mac or Windows.

+**NOTE**: If you are using a UKAEA Windows laptop, please contact the organizers for internal instructions.

 Attendees who do not have experience with working within Docker containers are advised to use [VS Code](https://code.visualstudio.com/) as the IDE for this workshop.
 The remainder of these instructions will assume we are working in VS Code.
+If you are on Windows and prefer using WSL, note that it is also possible to use VS Code by connecting to a [remote folder in WSL](https://code.visualstudio.com/docs/remote/wsl).

 After cloning this repository, and opening that folder in VS Code, the user should be prompted to install workspace recommended extensions.
 These are the Docker and Dev Containers extensions and should be installed before proceeding.